agussaputran/ptb1-weekly-assessment/tech-tryout2/readme.md

 Assignment checklist
 - [x] create database with a structure like the one below and its relationships
   ![title](img/dbdesign.png)

   ![title](img/provinces.png)

   ![title](img/regencies.png)

   ![title](img/districts.png)
 - [x] create crud API at least for 1 table. for example API to get, post, patch/put, and delete provinces

+## API
+### GET
+create api to get province data by district id create api to get province data by sub district id create api to get list of district by province id create api to get list of sub district by province id

 ## Instructions
 - Run ```npm i``` to install dependecies